edly-io/devstack/README.rst

         /Users/<username>/open-edx – root directory for platform development
         |_ ./devstack.master  – directory containing all repository information related to the main development release.
-        |_ ./devstack.juniper – directory containing all repository information related to the Juniper release.
+        |_ ./devstack.koa – directory containing all repository information related to the koa release.

 #.
 Install `direnv` using instructions on https://direnv.net/.
 Below you will find additional setup at the time of this writing so refer to latest of `direnv` site for additional configuration needed.